Metronoid/chronicler/content/systems/conditions/negative/insensate.md

 if he takes any damage from an attack, he’s knocked free of whatever fogged his brain.

-**Causing the Condition**: Several supernatural powers can leave their victim in a trance-like state of heightened emotion, whether a vampire’s mind-affecting tricks, or the pantsshitting terror of witnessing a werewolf take on an inhuman form.
+**Source**: Several supernatural powers can leave their victim in a trance-like state of heightened emotion, whether a vampire’s mind-affecting tricks, or the pants shitting terror of witnessing a werewolf take on an inhuman form.
 A truly heroic amount of alcohol or a hallucinogenic drug might have similar effects; administering such a drug is a Dexterity + Weaponry attack, which suffers a -1 modifier for the improvised weapon.

-**Ending the Condition**: The Condition wears off at the end of the scene.
+**Resolution**: The Condition wears off at the end of the scene.
 The victim can spend a point of Willpower before then to act normally for one turn.
 A successful attack will also end the Condition.
 If a character has been knocked insensible by drugs,